nodebotsau/nbdau/setup.md

 If you can install node-serialport then you're pretty much good to go.

-The following commands will also install all these components using Homebrew and Cask (assumes XCode is installed though).
+The following commands will also install all these components using Homebrew and Cask.
+It assumes you are using OS X.9 or above.
+If you are using an earlier version of OS X then you will need to install XCode from the App Store and then install the command line tools;
+or download the command line development tools from the Apple developer site and install.

 ```
 #! /usr/bin/env bash